vinodkumar-s/DBMS/Ex.No.12.md

-# EX.NO.12: Simulating Clustering, Classification using WEKA Data mining and Analysis Tool
+# EX.NO.12: Simulating Classification using WEKA Data mining and Analysis Tool
 ## Date:
 ## AIM:
 To perform a classification technique using WEKA tool